AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 >title="Escape character"
 >abstract="Sets a single character used for escaping quotes inside an already quoted value.
 View the documentation for examples for each selection."

 Use this option to set a single character for escaping quotes inside an already quoted value.
+You might have a string enveloped in double quotes where part of the string is already enveloped in double quotes.
+This option determines which character to replace the inner double quotes with.
 Available options are:

 * Back slash `(\)`
 * Single quote `(')`